wmcbrine/PDCurses/IMPLEMNT.md

 This document is for those wishing to port PDCurses to a new platform, or just wanting to better understand how it works.
-Nothing here should be needed for application programming; for that, refer to PDCurses.md, as built in doc/, or distributed as a file separate from this source package.
+Nothing here should be needed for application programming; for that, refer to PDCurses.md, as built in man/ .
 This document assumes that you've read the user-level documentation and are very familiar with application-level curses programming.